 This post may contain affiliate links to items I love, and I am confident you will too!
 All opinions are my own, however, I may receive a small commission on purchases.
 As an Amazon Associate I earn from qualifying purchases.
 For any health advice I give on nutrition and weight loss, make sure you check with your doctor, as I am not a health professional.

 Breastfeeding and postpartum weight loss are a hot topic for new mamas because balancing milk supply and weight loss can be super tricky.
-I think it’s safe to say that most mamas would choose a higher milk supply for their babies, rather than losing weight fast, but you really can do both.
-I’ve gained and lost over 25lbs with each pregnancy, and never had an issue with milk supply because of these 5 things I focused on.
+I think it’s safe to say that most mamas would choose a higher milk supply for their babies, rather than losing weight fast, but you can really do both.
+I’ve gained and lost over 25lbs with each pregnancy, and never had an issue with milk supply because of my nutrition.